olegp/common-node/README.md

 ### Tests

-To run the unit tests execute the following command:
+To run the unit tests run:

-    node-fibers test/all.js
+    node test/all.js

 You can also run individual tests or sets of tests, for example:

-    node-fibers test/io.js
+    node test/io.js
-    node-fibers test/fs-base/all.js
+    node test/fs-base/all.js

 ### Benchmarks